Lovish-Chhabra/Javascript-Projects/README.md

 ---

-This project contains all the projects i've recreated from jsbeginners.com .
+This project contains all the projects i've created for practicing JS
 ---

 ## Projects